Rolphs/Cristify-STL/README.md

-app/        # package with CLI, core utilities, GUI and voronizer modules assets/     # bundled resource files data/       # small data assets scripts/    # standalone demo and optimization scripts tests/      # pytest suite
+app/        # package with CLI, core utilities, GUI and voronizer modules assets/     # bundled resource files data/       # small data assets examples/   # simple usage examples tests/      # pytest suite
 ```

-The files in `scripts/` are experimental helpers and examples.
-They are not
-required for running the library or tests but are kept for reference.
+The examples in `examples/` showcase typical usage and are optional.
+They are not required for running the library or tests but are kept for reference.

 ## Mesh Operations